ut-ras/RobotathonESP32/docs/_sections/_guide-home/setup.md

 1. `Ctrl` + `Left Click` on the server address link to open the site locally after it is done compiling

 {: .highlight}
 You do not need to rerun any terminal commands to view changes if you use the `--force_polling` and `--livereload` flags.
-If your computer is blowing up with constant autoreload, you can just use `bundle exec jekyll serve`, but you'll have to recompile each time you want to render new local changes
+If your computer is blowing up with constant autoreload, you can just use `bundle exec jekyll serve`, but you'll have to rerun the command each time you want to render new local changes
 {: .callout-blue}

 <img src="{{ '/_assets/images/server_link.png' | prepend: site.baseurl }}" alt="my_image.png :(">